-Before organizing your itinerary in Cusco, you will want to know what the top places to visit are so you can make sure you and your camera visit the right spots.
+Before organizing your itinerary, you will want to know what the top places to visit in Cusco are so you can make sure you and your camera visit the right spots.

 Snow-capped mountains, beautiful valleys, Inca ruins, friendly locals and cute alpacas – doesn’t that sound amazing?